mpalenciaolivar/mpalenciaolivar/README.md

 <h2>👋 Hi there, welcome! </h2>
 <p align="left">

 I'm a computer scientist and statistician.
-I love to learn, research, and code.
-My passion is to design robust, reliable, and resilient decision-making systems.
-I believe design is key to systems building and takes a thoughtful combination of epistemology, methodology, and technology.
-I draw my inspiration from both computational and social sciences.

-I've had different roles in my career, such as Data Scientist, Software Engineer, and MLOps/DevOps.
-My main professional experiences lie in the financial and automotive industries, where my primary focus was statistical modeling, scoring, forecasting, and predictive analytics.
-I have been <a href="https://www.cognitive-works.com" target="">providing consulting and training services</a> to companies and not-for-profit institutions alike since Feb.
-2018.

-The most important things I've learned so far have been the value of:

-* 🏅 Highly cooperative environments.
-* 🎯 Peer review.
-* 💪🏻 Co-specialization.
-* 🧪 Empirical falsification.
-* 🧑‍🏫 Teaching and sharing knowledge.
+I have been designing and building decision-making systems for years.
+I have helped leading companies and not-for-profit institutions with smart algorithms that align with business goals.
+I have settled on a journey to help companies, and not-for-profit institutions have a 360° vision of their business every day of the year.
+I design and apply statistical and computational methods to business challenges and share my knowledge and experience.

+* What I do
+- Consultancies: I tailor solutions to take on business challenges and deliver a step-by-step plan to help companies thrive.
+- Coaching: I help people start with computational science and follow them on their path to mastery.
+- Training sessions: coming soon!

 <h2>👨‍💻 Projects </h2>